 Collecting Blood Samples

-Lobster technicians with CBFHA are trained to carefully extract a sample of the lobsters blood and examine that same in the sensor pictured above to record protein levels from field in real time.
+Lobster technicians with CBFHA are trained to carefully extract a sample of the lobsters blood and examine it to record protein levels from field in real time.

 The protein count is recorded along with information about the lobster including where it was landed, its size, sex overall health and moult stage.